What is Explore Week?

 Various charitable work is also accomplished, from painting schools and various community centers to providing food and other needs, we may at times take for granted.

 The focus is on extending on what is learned within the classroom and applying it to scenarios outside through a project-based learning experience.
 Projects follow a thinking approach of:

 The final product of what the students learn and experience will be part of a presentation for the Explore Week Assembly.

 All activities, both within the Middle,l and High School experience focuses on Problem-Solving, Organization, Communication, and Interpersonal Skills; all four pillars of our General Learning Outcomes.

-“During explorer week, I was able to explore nature with my friends and was given the opportunity to try out hiking in the mountains and kayaking for the first time.
+“During Explore Week, I was able to be in nature with my friends and was given the opportunity to try out hiking in the mountains and kayaking for the first time.
 I was also able to understand the surrounding culture by trying out new cuisines.
 My favorite parts of the trips were when we were introduced to marine biology and how we were able to visit historical sights and museums and talk to locals.”

 – Jumana Raggam